 Marwa’s brain wasn’t responding to the coma intervention.
 Her doctors believed she’d suffered severe brain damage and would never be able to breathe, walk, or eat independently.
 The poor prognosis prompted them to advise stopping life support.

 Still, it is possible for comatose patients to have their brain function restored.
 Marwa’s parents clung to this shred of hope.
-However, they needed the backing of others who shared their viewpoint.
+However, they needed the backing of others who shared their viewpoints.
 Alone, they lacked substantial clout.
-Would posting on Facebook help?
+Would post on Facebook help?